Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 ## Exercise 5: Migrate Background Tier to App Service

-In the migration of IaaS to PaaS, the Background Tier (written as a console app) of Contoso Financial's application needs to be migrated to run in an Azure App Service Web Job without requiring any code changes to the application.
+In the migration of IaaS to PaaS, the Background Tier (written as a console app) of Contoso Financials' application needs to be migrated to run in an Azure App Service Web Job without requiring any code changes to the application.

 ### Help references